 Research Interests

-We specialize in using numerical models to increase understanding of and improve our ability to predict high-impact weather features, particularly hurricanes and severe storms.
-Our research interests in these areas are fairly broad, with current emphases including tropical-midlatitude flow interactions, tropical storm intensity change over land, thunderstorm environment classification and forecast sensitivity, and mesoscale convective system structural morphology.
-If you’re interested in anything we’re working on, let’s talk!
+Our group specializes in using numerical models to increase understanding of and improve our ability to predict high-impact weather phenomena, particularly hurricanes and severe storms.
+Our research interests in these areas are fairly broad, with current emphases including tropical-midlatitude flow interactions, tropical storm intensity change over land, and mesoscale convective system structural morphology.

 Tropical Cyclone-Midlatitude Flow Interactions